ashtonb28/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 ##### Parameters

-- `owner` - The address, if is null, will query all orders.
+- `owner` - The address, if is null, will end all orders.
 - `delegateAddress` - The loopring [TokenTransferDelegate Protocol](https://github.com/Loopring/token-listing/blob/master/ethereum/deployment.md).

 ```js